MRK - Marketing

 MRK 4133 Marketing Performance Management (2-4-3)

-Marketing Metrics explores the key performance indicators (KPIs) and measurement techniques used to assess the effectiveness of marketing campaigns and strategies.
-The course covers a variety of marketing metrics such as customer acquisition cost (CAC), churn rate (CR), customer lifetime value (CLV), return on investment (ROI), conversion rate, and many more.
-Students learn how to identify the right metrics for tracking specific marketing goals and how to use these metrics to make data-driven decisions.
+This course explores the key performance indicators (KPIs) and measurement techniques used to assess the effectiveness of marketing campaigns and strategies.
+The course covers a variety of marketing indicators such as customer acquisition cost (CAC), churn rate (CR), customer lifetime value (CLV), return on investment (ROI), conversion rate, and many more.
+Students learn how to identify the right KPIs for tracking specific marketing goals and how to use these KPIs to make data-driven decisions.
+The course uses industry visits and case studies to develop practical, analytical skills

 Prerequisites: MRK 2003